Finding child care can be a difficult task, but following these steps can help:

 - Have parent-caregiver meetings regularly, and ask questions.

-- Offer to volunteer time when needed, like participating in clean up days, fixing broken toys.
+- Offer to volunteer time when needed, like participating in clean-up days or fixing broken toys.

 - Be there for your child’s birthday party.